 The Redwood High School Foundation Scholarship

-The Redwood High School Foundation scholarship is an important one, as scholarships can make a difference in funding education.
+A Redwood High School Foundation scholarship is an important one, as scholarships can make a difference in funding education.

-The awards offered to selected seniors by the Redwood High School Foundation (RHSF)
+Scholarships are awarded to selected seniors by the Redwood High School Foundation (RHSF)

-are heavily weighted for demonstrated financial need and hardship.
+and are heavily weighted for demonstrated financial need and hardship.

-needed to apply before begining the online application.
+before begining the online application.